 Look for one rated for 100-240V (worldwide voltage).

 Soon I’ll be replacing my electric surge protector with one that has a cord and allows me to plug in my computer and at least one battery charger at the same time.There are quite a few options available with two or four outlets, but not many with three and even fewer that provide worldwide surge protection.
-I’m still deciding what I’m going to get, but you can look here to see the options available through Amazon (affiliate link ).
+I’m still deciding what I’m going to get, but I’ll let you know what I decide.